RemoteTechnologiesGroup/RemoteTech/index.md

 Omni antennas radiate in every direction equally, and as such do not require you to target them at anything.
 A consequence is that they are limited to shorter ranges.

 ###Signal Delay
-To comply with Kerbal law, RemoteTech is required to delay your control input so that signalling does not exceed the 'speed of light' (pfft, what a silly law).
+To comply with Kerbal law, RemoteTech is required to delay your control input so that signaling does not exceed the 'speed of light' (pfft, what a silly law).
 If you are aware of the consequences of breaking the law (or like being a rebel), you are free to turn this off in the settings file.

 ###Connections
 A 'working connection' is defined as a command center being able to send control input to its destination and back.
 Connections between neighbouring satellites are referred to as 'links'.
 To have a link between two satellites, it is required that *both* satellites [can transmit a signal](guide/overview/#connection-rules) to the other independently.
 You have a connection when there is a sequence of links between a command center and the destination.

 ###Signal Processors
-Signal Processors are any part that can recieve commands over a working connection, including all stock probe cores.
+Signal Processors are any part that can receive commands over a working connection, including all stock probe cores.
 You will only be able to control a signal processor as long as you have a working connection, and by default you will be subject to [signal delay](#signal-delay).
 Signal processors also include a *Flight Computer* that can be used to schedule actions ahead of time, for example to carry out basic tasks during a communications gap.

 <!--**Beware**: if you do not have a working connection, you cannot send **any** commands to an unmanned probe, including commands to activate its antennas!-->